-Generally speaking, the specific policies and procedures that an employer should include in a staff handbook include the following:
+The policies and procedures that employers should include in a staff handbook include the following:

 Sick leave policy